Kate Middleton Reveals Prince George’s New Hobby And Twins With Queen Once More

 Kate Middleton has stepped into motherhood with perfection, just as she seems to achieve in all things she takes part in.
-The Duchess is the picture of elegance and grace, and it really is no wonder that the masses envy her beauty, fashion and consumer choices.
-The Kate effect is still in full force, and as Inquisitr recently reported, Kate seems to have even reached the queen with the phenomenon.
+The Duchess is the picture of elegance and grace, and it really is no wonder that the masses envy her beauty, fashion, and consumer choices.
+The Kate effect is still in full force, and as the Inquisitr recently reported, Kate seems to have even reached the queen with the phenomenon.

 “…the queen has, in recent months, made appearances in more vibrant prints and hues that are strikingly similar to those worn by Middleton.
 Queen Elizabeth stepped out in a dress that had a very similar pattern to that worn by the duchess when she and Prince William visited Bhutan.”